A Taxonomy of Numerical Differentiation Methods: Differentiating Noiseless Simulation Data

 Our first task is to represent $y \in V$ with $y_h \in V_h \subset V$, as illustrated in \autoref{fig:fe-fn-projection}.
 We can naturally measure distance between these objects with the induced $L_2$ norm:

 where the overbar means complex conjugate.
-The minimizer of this equation is provably\footnote{See the short proof of theorem 1.1 in~\cite{larson}.} $y_h = P_h y$, the projection of $y$ on to the subspace $V_h$.
+The minimizer of this equation is provably\footnote{See the short proof of theorem 1.1 in~\cite{larson}.} $y_h = P_h y$, the projection of $y$ onto the subspace $V_h$.
 But we cannot minimize this equation directly, because continuous functions are infinite-dimensional: Fitting at all continuum points is impossible to compute.

 Instead we can use what is called a Galerkin method, one among a group of methods known as the \textit{weighted residuals approach}~\cite{huebner}, to turn the problem into a discrete set of constraints and solve these to obtain $y_h$.
 The trick is to notice that $y-y_h$ (called $f-P_hf$ in \autoref{fig:fe-fn-projection}(a)) is orthogonal to all $v \in V_h$, which in this context are called ``test functions":